Derek Humphry

-Derek Humphry (born 29 April 1930) is a British-born American journalist and author notable as a proponent of legal assisted suicide and the right to die.
-In 1980, he co-founded the Hemlock Society and, in 2004, after that organization dissolved, he co-founded Final Exit Network.
-From 1988 to 1990, he was president of the World Federation of Right to Die Societies and is the current president of the Euthanasia Research & Guidance Organization (ERGO).
+Derek Humphry (29 April 1930 – 2 January 2025) was a British and American journalist and author.
+He was a proponent of legal assisted suicide and the right to die.
+In 1980 he co-founded the Hemlock Society and in 2004 after the Society dissolved, he co-founded Final Exit Network.
+From 1988 to 1990 he was president of the World Federation of Right to Die Societies.
+As of 2007 he was the president of the Euthanasia Research & Guidance Organization (ERGO).

-He is the author of several related books, including Jean's Way (1978), The Right to Die: Understanding Euthanasia (1986), and Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying (1991).
+Humphry was the author of the related books Jean's Way (1978), The Right to Die: Understanding Euthanasia (1986), and Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying (1991).

-Since 1978, Derek Humphry has lived in the United States.

 Early years

-Born to a British father and an Irish mother, he was raised in Somerset.
+Born in Bath to a English father and an Irish mother, Humphry was raised in the Mendip Hills of Somerset.
 His education was slender because of a broken home followed by World War II, when many English schools were in chaos, finally leaving at the age of 15, when he became a messenger boy for the Yorkshire Post.
 In a 30-year journalistic career Humphry worked and wrote for the Bristol Evening World, the Manchester Evening News, the Daily Mail, the Sunday Times and, lastly, the Los Angeles Times.